THE BLARE BLOG Fall/Winter

 it was because a former chairman had illicitly retained his webmaster

 security password and was able to erase everyone from the forum site

-that failed to adhere to his brand of political correctness: very
+that failed to adhere to his brand of political correctness:

 conservative, right-wing, white nationalist and authoritarian.
 But that

 event only serves to make a point and is not the subject under